Josh Hart NBA Preview vs. the Bucks

 Josh Hart Insights vs. the Bucks

-- This season, he's put up 7.4% of the Knicks' attempted field goals, as he's averaging 6.6 per contest.
+- This season, Hart has made 3.0 shots per game, which accounts for 7.2% of his team's total makes.

-- The Knicks rank 27th in possessions per game with 100.3.
-His opponents, the Bucks, have one of the fastest tempos, ranking seventh with 105.3 possessions per contest.
+- Hart's Knicks average 100.4 possessions per game, which ranks 27th among NBA teams, while the Bucks are one of the league's fastest, ranking fifth with 105.2 possessions per contest.

-- Conceding 44.1 rebounds per contest, the Bucks are the 20th-ranked team in the NBA.
+- On the boards, the Bucks are ranked 18th in the NBA, allowing 44 rebounds per contest.

-- Conceding 26.6 assists per contest, the Bucks are the 17th-ranked squad in the NBA.
+- Allowing 26.2 assists per game, the Bucks are the 16th-ranked team in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!